 Data will continue to be a leading concern for organizations around the world.
 Whether it be for an individual or organization, safeguarding digital data is the primary goal now.
 Any minor flaw or bug in your system browser or software is a potential vulnerability for hackers to access personal information.
 New strict measures General Data Protection Regulation (GDPR) was enforced from May 25th, 2018 onwards, offering data protection and privacy for individuals in the European Union(EU).
 Similarly, the California Consumer Privacy Act (CCPA) was applied after January 1st, 2020, for safeguarding consumer rights in the California area.

-Next raging cyber security trend for 2021 is the IoT with 5G networks.
-With 5G networks expected to roll out in 2020 globally, a new era of inter-connectivity will become a reality with the Internet of Things (IoT).
-This communication between multiple devices also opens them to vulnerabilities from outside influence, attacks, or an unknown software bug.
-Even the world's most used browser supported by Google Chrome was found to have serious flaws.
-5G architecture is still effectively new in the industry and requires a lot of research to find loopholes to make the system secure from external attack.
+With the advent and growth of 5G networks, a new era of inter-connectivity will become a reality with the Internet of Things (IoT).
+Read about What Is the Internet of Things (IoT) and Why It Matters?
+This communication between multiple devices also opens them to vulnerabilities from outside influence, attacks or an unknown software bug.
+Even the world's most used browser supported by Google, Chrome was found to have serious bugs.
+5G architecture is comparatively new in the industry and requires a lot of research to find loopholes to make the system secure from external attack.
 Every step of the 5G network might bring a plethora of network attacks that we might not be aware of.
 Here manufacturers need to be very strict in building sophisticated 5G hardware and software to control data breaches.

-Here's the next cyber security trend - with the size of data multiplying every day, it is eminent that automation is integrated to give more sophisticated control over the information.
+7. Automation and IntegrationWith the size of data multiplying every day, it is eminent that automation is integrated to give more sophisticated control over the information.
 Modern hectic work demand also pressurizes professionals and engineers to deliver quick and proficient solutions, making automation more valuable than ever.
 Security measurements are incorporated during the agile process to build more secure software in every aspect.
-Large and complex web applications are further hard to safeguard, making automation, as well as cyber security, to be a vital concept of the software development process.
+Large and complex web applications are further hard to safeguard making automation as well as cyber security to be a key concept of the software development process.

-Another significant trend in cybersecurity is that we can't seem to ignore for 2020 is targeted ransomware.
-Especially in the developed nation's industries rely heavily on specific software to run their daily activities.
-These ransomware targets are more focussed, such as the Wanna Cry attack on the National Health Service hospitals in England Scotland corrupted more than 70,000 medical devices.
-Though generally, ransomware asks to threaten to publish victim's data unless a ransom is paid still, it can affect the large organization or in case of nations too.
+Another important cybersecurity trend that we can't seem to ignore is targeted ransomware.
+Especially in the developed nations' industries rely heavily on specific software to run their daily activities.
+These ransomware targets are more focussed such as the Wanna Cry attack on the National Health Service hospitals in England Scotland corrupted more than 70,000 medical devices.
+Though generally, ransomware asks to threaten to publish the victim's data unless a ransom is paid still it can affect the large organization or in case of nations too.